webplatform/docs-wpd/Content/Topic_Pages/index.md

 </ol>

 Whatever way of populating the page you choose, make sure the TOC is easy to follow and makes sense.
-I did the concepts page manually, because I found that just dumping the articles in automatically didn't give enough control.
+I did the concepts page manually, because I found that just generating the article list automatically didn't give enough control, and it didn't look very good either.
+For example, to list all the concept pages I used:

+<pre>{{Special:PrefixIndex/concepts/}}</pre>